panglesd/slipshow/docs/attributes-ref.rst

 - **A class**.
 This is represented with a ``.`` followed by the name of the class.
 For instance: ``.definition`` represents the class ``definition``.

 - **A key-value attribute**.
 This is represented by ``key=value``.
 For instance ``title=Hello`` is such an attribute.
-Simple and double quotes can be used to have spaces in the value.
+Single and double quotes can be used, allowing you to include spaces in the value.

 - **A flag attribute**.
 It is an attribute that does not have a value, only a name.
 For instance, ``focus`` is such an attribute.

-A single identifier must be given to an element, and it must be unique amongst other elements.
-Multiple classes can be given to an element, and classes can be shared between elements.
+Only a single identifier can be given to an element, and it must be unique amongst other elements.
+Multiple classes can be given to an element, and classes can be shared between elements, for example there might multiple ``.paragraph`` elements, but only one ``#introduction``.

 Key-value and flag attributes can be any of those defined in :doc:`actions-api` or :doc:`special-elements`, or any valid HTML attribute.